Top Ten Most Notable Filming Techniques of Steven Spielberg

 These shots allow us to not only see the important happenings taking place in the foreground, but also show us the entire environment around or behind them.
 This technique is common in the filmmaking industry but Spielberg really likes to push the boundaries with these shots, I think you'll find.

-Spielberg has made frequent use of this unique little technique (that sentence sounded funny).
+Spielberg has made frequent use of this unique technique.
 The shot will usually start with a shot of a character seen through a reflection of a mirror or window.
 The character will then typically step out of view of the reflective surface and then suddenly appear in an extremely close face shot.
 It's essentially a more dramatic entrance.

 These transitions are very fun to watch.
 As the name implies, in a match cut an object (and its placement on the screen) in the second shot matches an object's movements in the first shot.
 Giving it a unique flow, of sorts.
 Heck, it sure beats using a straight cut.